ibm-cloud-docs/vpc/vpn-client-to-site-auth.md

 ### Using a private certificate
 {: #using-private-certificate}

-Review the following important considerations when using a private certificate in your VPN server:
+Review the following important considerations when you use a private certificate in your VPN server:

 * All CAs in a CA chain must be contained in a Secrets Manager instance.
 Also, the root CA must be created inside the Secrets Manager.
-When you select an intermediate CA, the following options are _required_ to make sure that every CA can be found while verifying the CA chain of a private certificate in your VPN server:
+When you select an intermediate CA, the following options are _required_ to make sure that every CA can be found while the CA chain of a private certificate in your VPN server is verified:

    * In the Type section, you must select **Internal signing**.
    * In the Type section, you must enable the **Encode URL** toggle button when you create a CA to encode the issuing certificate URL in end-entity certificates.
 * The maximum number of CAs in a private certificate CA chain is 11 (a root CA and 10 intermediate CAs at most).
 * In the Certificate revocation list section, enable both **CRL building** and **CRL distribution points** toggle buttons if you want to use the CA CRL of a private certificate.
 A revoked certificate is no longer trusted by the applications after one hour.
 * The CA CRL works only if you don't upload a certificate revocation list when you create a VPN server.
 You don't need to enable a CA CRL if the VPN server's CRL is already uploaded.